SpragueLand

 • Room Five is the office upstairs (with the ocean view) which is wired up and has a video connection for visual contact with the other players.
 With this setup, it’s possible to do a recording with a whole group playing at the same time for group interaction yet still maintaining sound isolation for recording clarity.

 I record to ProTools, which is an amazing software and hard-disk computer system.
 This system allows for total mixing automation and believe me, this is a great thing.
 After spending four hours on a mix, you can leave it and return a month later and be right where you left off.
 This saves time and allows you to really get it right.
 The rig also allows instant access to anywhere in the tune, so no more waiting for the tape machine to rewind.
 The editing possibilities are mind blowing and it’s a common occurrence to take a slightly out of tune and/or out of time vocal and maneuver it into a new home that even Donald Fagen might approve of.
-Actually, probably not, but he’s THE most detailed fellow living.
+Actually, probably not, but he is THE most detailed fellow living.

 The Trying Not To Get Too Overly Detailed List of Studio Gear